About the Browns

 The Browns come from modest means and they decided that they wanted to give back to the community.
 Eddie Brown was born in Apopka, Florida.
 He lived with his grandparents and uncle until he was 11 years old.
 At that point, he relocated to Allentown, Pennsylvania with his mother, where he attended an integrated high school, where he was one of five African Americans.
 He was a top academic performer and graduated with honors from Allentown High School.
 Brown attended Howard University, with the financial support from a local business owner in his town.
 At Howard, met and later married his college sweetheart, C. Sylvia Thurston.
 The couple have three daughters and three grandsons.

-The Browns have been active philanthropists in Baltimore for many years.
+Eddie and Sylvia’s community and philanthropic efforts have been extensive.
 The Brown Family Foundation was established at the Baltimore Community Foundation in 1994 as a vehicle for the family to support charitable organizations addressing needs in the areas of health, the arts, and K-12 education.
+In early 2002, their Brown Family Foundation announced the creation of the Turning the Corner Achievement Program (TCAP), an unprecedented education initiative for African American middle school students in Baltimore.
 The Brown Scholar Program at JHPSH aligns with the values and mission of the family.
 In particular, the Browns want the scholars to use their academic knowledge and research in the community for an extended time and make a significant, transformative impact.